 |3.00%||$5k||-||CoVantage Credit Union||17 Month IRA Special (Traditional, Roth, CESA)|

-The two Certificate Specials are also available as IRAs (Traditional), earning the same APYs with the same funding requirements.
+The 17-month Certificate Special is also available as an IRA (Traditional, Roth, and CESA), earning the same APY with the same funding requirements.

-According to CSR, the Early Withdrawal Penalty for either Certificate Special is 90 days interest.
+According to CSR, the Early Withdrawal Penalty for the Certificate Special is 90 days interest.

-Headquartered in Antigo, Wisconsin, CoVantage Credit Union field of membership is residency based, with individuals who live or work in 19 northeastern Wisconsin counties and two Michigan Upper Peninsula counties eligible to join.
+Headquartered in Antigo, Wisconsin, CoVantage Credit Union field of membership (FOM) is residency based, with individuals who live or work in 22 northeast Wisconsin counties and three Michigan Upper Peninsula counties eligible to join.

-Wisconsin counties: Brown, Clark, Florence, Forest, Langlade, Lincoln, Marathon, Marinette, Menominee, Oconto, Oneida, Outagamie, Portage, Price, Shawano, Taylor, Vilas, Waupaca, and Wood.
+Wisconsin Counties: Brown, Clark, Calumet, Florence, Forest, Langlade, Lincoln, Marathon, Marinette, Manitowoc, Menominee, Oconto, Oneida, Outagamie, Portage, Price, Shawano, Taylor, Vilas, Waupaca, Winnebago, and Wood.

 Credit Union Overview

-CoVantage Credit Union (NCUA Charter # 66848) has an overall health grade of "A+" at DepositAccounts.com, with a Texas ratio of 2.70% (excellent), based on September 30, 2016 data.
-In the past year, CoVantage CU has increased its total deposits by $115.81 million, an above average annual growth rate of 10.78%.
-Please refer to our financial overview of CoVantage Credit Union for more details.
+CoVantage Credit Union has an overall health grade of "A+" at DepositAccounts.com, with a Texas Ratio of 2.31% (excellent), based on December 31, 2018 data.
+In the past year, CoVantage CU has increased its total non-brokered deposits by $100.19 million, an excellent annual growth rate of 7.6%.
+Please refer to our financial overview of CoVantage Credit Union (NCUA Charter # 66848) for more details.

-When compared to the 197 similar length-of-term CDs tracked by DepositAccounts.com that require a similar minimum deposit and are available within the field of membership, CoVantage Credit Union's 50-month Certificate Special APY currently ranks first.
+When compared to 181 similar length-of-term CDs tracked by DepositAccounts.com that require a similar minimum deposit and are available within the FOM, CoVantage Credit Union's 17-month Certificate Special APY currently ranks first.